cobianzo/laravel24-binance/README.md

 ## Adding websockets to show always current price of selectedTicker.

 -   Doing it in Laravel, with PHP was too complex.
 But with js is super simple.
 See `openWebSocket` function.
+-   UPDATE: after installing the Binance PHP API vendor, I saw a simple way to use websockets in PHP too, using another library called \Ratchet\ .
+It deserves some investigation a tests creating simple sockets and checking how they work.

 # Explanation of the project